-(a) The protesting boat shall inform the other boat at the first reasonable opportunity.
-When her protest will concern an incident in the racing area, she shall hail 'Protest' and conspicuously display a red flag at the first reasonable opportunity for each.
-She shall display the flag until she is no longer racing.
+(a) The protesting board shall inform the other board at the first reasonable opportunity.
+When her protest will concern an incident in the racing area, she shall hail 'Protest' at the first reasonable opportunity.
+She shall also inform the race committee of her intention to protest as soon as practicable after she finishes or retires.
 However,

-- (1) if the other boat is beyond hailing distance, the protesting boat need not hail but she shall inform the other boat at the first reasonable opportunity; - (2) if the hull length of the protesting boat is less than 6 metres, she need not display a red flag; - (3) if the incident was an error by the other boat in sailing the course, she need not hail or display a red flag but she shall inform the other boat either before or at the first reasonable opportunity after the other boat finishes; - (4) if at the time of the incident it is obvious to the protesting boat that a member of either crew is in danger, or that injury or serious damage resulted, the requirements of this rule do not apply to her, but she shall attempt to inform the other boat within the time limit of rule 61.3. - (b) If the race committee, technical committee or protest committee intends to protest a boat concerning an incident the committee observed in the racing area, it shall inform her after the race within the time limit of rule 61.3.
-In other cases the committee shall inform the boat of its intention to protest as soon as reasonably possible.
-A notice posted on the official notice board within the appropriate time limit satisfies this requirement. - (c) If the protest committee decides to protest a boat under rule 60.3(a)(2), it shall inform her as soon as reasonably possible, close the current hearing, proceed as required by rules 61.2 and 63, and hear the original and the new protests together.
+- (1) if the other board is beyond hailing distance, the protesting board need not hail but she shall inform the other board at the first reasonable opportunity; - (2) no red flag need be displayed; - (3) if the incident was an error by the other board in sailing the course, she need not hail but she shall inform the other boardt either before or at the first reasonable opportunity after the other board finishes; - (4) if at the time of the incident it is obvious to the protesting board that a of either competitor is in danger, or that injury or serious damage resulted, the requirements of this rule do not apply to her, but she shall attempt to inform the other board within the time limit of rule 61.3. - (b) If the race committee, technical committee or protest committee intends to protest a board concerning an incident the committee observed in the racing area, it shall inform her after the race within the time limit of rule 61.3.
+In other cases, the committee shall inform the board of its intention to protest as soon as reasonably possible.
+A notice posted on the official notice board within the appropriate time limit satisfies this requirement. - (c) If the protest committee decides to protest a board under rule 60.3(a)(2), it shall inform her as soon as reasonably possible, close the current hearing, proceed as required by rules 61.2 and 63, and hear the original and the new protests together.